suyashcjoshi/ringcentral-ai-demo/README.md

 - You will need to use RingCentral Video API, currently that is in 'early access beta'.
 You can [request access here](https://developers.ringcentral.com/guide/meetings/video)
 - Once you have access, login to App Console and paste the credentials in rcv.js file
 - We will call the "Meeting History API" to get the meeting logs and media content URI
-- Finally, we will see the URL to download the .mp4 file in the console after the following code is executed:
+- Lastly, we will see the URL to download the .mp4 file in the console.
+Use web-browser to curl to download the .mp4 file.
+You then need to convert it to .mp3 or .wav format in order to use this this AI model as it only works with audio file.
 - Open the project and navigate to 'rcv.js' file.
 Here you need to read the comments and update the fields with your credentials that you acquired in the previous step.

 ```